-This qualification must always be accompanied by the university degree issued by the competent authority to practice professionally in each countries.

-ue TECH Code: AFWORD23S techtitute.com/certifi
+qualification must always be accompanied by the university degree issued by the competent authority to practice professionally in each cou ue TECH Code: AFWORD23S techtitute.com/certifi

-^{}Apostille Convention.
-In the event that the student wishes to have their paper diploma issued with an apostille, TECH EDUCATION will make the necessary arrangements to obtain it, at an additional cost.
+\Apostille Convention.
+In the event that the student wishes to have their paper certificate issued with an apostille, TECH EDUCATION will make the necessary arrangements to obtain it, at an additional cost.

-technological university Postgraduate Diploma
+Postgraduate Diploma